Why Career Step vs Other Schools

 The amount of support needed to get through a training program varies from individual to individual.
 However, your friends and family members should make sure the school they’re considering has the level of support they need, and then some.

-While prospective students may think of themselves as needing very little support, when they get stuck on a certain concept or problem, wouldn’t it be nice to know that help is available?
+While prospective students may think they won’t need much support, it’s nice to know that help is available if they get stuck.
 And one of the great things about Career Step’s student support team is that all of our instructors have been there!
 At the risk of bragging, we have to say we have the best instructors around.
 Besides knowing the courses backwards and forwards, they have real-world experience working in the specific fields our students are preparing for.
 Who better to help you train for a new job than someone who’s actually done it?

 In addition, Career Step’s programs also come with tech support.
 While it doesn’t happen often, sometimes students run into technical problems while trying to access their program or study for a test.
 When these things happen, it’s nice to have someone you can call to help walk you through the solution versus trying to figure it out on your own.

 When it all comes down to it, online training programs should be designed to help you get a good job when you’re done.
 So this is probably the most important thing your friends and family should look for.
-Does the course actually prepare them for a job?
-And what kind of support is available after graduation to help them find a job?
+Does the course actually prepare for a job?
+What kind of support is available after graduation to help you find a job?

 Career Step’s graduate support advisors are dedicated to helping our graduates be successful in their job search.
 They provide invaluable tips on how to navigate the ins and outs of the specific industry’s hiring process.
 They also know what resumes for the different industries should look like and provide tips on earning relevant industry credentials to help graduates land the jobs they really want.

-And one last word of caution to share with your friends and family.
-There are many educational programs out there, both online and on campus, that can be very expensive.
-They need to make sure the price of their education is reasonable for the amount they’ll potentially earn after graduation.
-As another example, the cost for Career Step’s Pharmacy Technician program is under $2,000.
+One last word of caution.
+There are many educational programs out there, both online and on campus, that are very expensive.
+Make sure the price of the education is reasonable for the amount you can potentially earn after graduation.
+As another example, the cost for Career Step’s Pharmacy Technician program is under $3,000.
 The average pharmacy technician earns over $14 an hour or about $30,000 a year.
-That would make their Career Step training costs about 6% of what they’ll earn their first year out of school.
+That would make their Career Step training costs about 6% of what you’ll earn the first year out of school.
 We think that is a reasonable and affordable price for education.
 However, a lot of pharmacy technician programs charge tuition prices of over $30,000—which would take several years to pay off since that’s as much as graduates will make that first year.

 In the end, choosing a quality online training program is really no different than anything else in life.
 Your friends and family will do just fine if they are smart consumers, do their research, and know what they’re looking for in an online program.